fhirschmann/penchy/docs/arch.rst

 that are exposed (and useful) to the user are listed in the file :file:`penchy/jobs/__init__.py`.

-The design of the JDL had two main priorities: To make writing jobs ease and to make it easy to extend.
+The design of the JDL had two main priorities: To ease writing jobs and to make it easy to extend.

 The first priority is the reason why you can connect parts of it by using the ``>>`` syntax.

-The second priority is the cause of inheritance hierarchy of the JDL (you can see it below).
+The second priority is the reason why classes with a complex inheritance hierarchy are used in the JDL (you can see it below) instead of simple functions although functions would be sufficient.
 In Python, it is common practice not to rely on types or classes to encode the behavior of an object, but to use protocols [#]_.
 We decided that it makes extension easier and furthers uniformity to make this